-[1] The Office of the Information and Privacy Commissioner of Ontario (the IPC) received a complaint under the Freedom of Information and Protection of Privacy Act (the Act) relating to the Human Rights Tribunal of Ontario's collection of personal information and subsequent publication of personal information in its decisions.
-The complainant asserted that the Human Rights Tribunal of Ontario (the Tribunal) contravened the Act when its adjudicator included personal information about herself and her mother in a decision and subsequently made the decision available on the Internet.

-[2] The complainant is the sibling of the individual, (the "applicant"), who filed an application to the Tribunal which resulted in a hearing and ultimately the above noted decision.
-According to the complainant, during the hearing process the applicant was not comfortable sharing personal information about the complainant and her mother that was related to the matter, however she was compelled to provide the information by the adjudicator.

-[3] Upon completion of the hearing process, the adjudicator issued a publicly available decision on the matter.
-Decisions of the Tribunal are published on the following legal reporting services: CanLII, which is a public non-profit website that provides free access to court judgments, tribunal decisions, statutes and regulations for all Canadian jurisdictions; Lexis; and the Canadian Human Rights Reporter.

-[4] The applicant submitted a request for reconsideration of the decision, which the Tribunal denied.
-The applicant also submitted a request to the Tribunal for anonymization.
-This request was also denied.

-[5] After the Tribunal denied the applicant's request for anonymization, the complainant filed a complaint with the IPC.
-The complainant complained that the Tribunal decision contained personal information of herself and her mother, which included highly sensitive medical information and which, in the complainant's view, was unnecessary to determine the outcome of the matter.
-The Tribunal's decision was also posted on the internet.
+- [1] The Office of the Information and Privacy Commissioner of Ontario (the IPC) received a complaint under the Freedom of Information and Protection of Privacy Act (the Act) relating to the Human Rights Tribunal of Ontario's publication of personal information in its decisions.
+The complainant asserted that the Human Rights Tribunal of Ontario (the Tribunal) contravened the Act when its adjudicator included personal information about the complainant in a decision and subsequently made the decision available on the Internet. - [2] The complainant filed an application to the Tribunal which resulted in a hearing and ultimately the above noted decision. - [3] Upon completion of the hearing process, the adjudicator issued a publicly available decision on the matter.
+Decisions of the Tribunal are published on the public non-profit website called CanLII.
+CanLII provides free access to court judgments, tribunal decisions, statutes and regulations for all Canadian jurisdictions.
+Decisions of the Tribunal can also be found on Lexis and the Canadian Human Rights Reporter. - [4] The complainant emailed the Tribunal to request that it redact his personal information from the decision.
+The Tribunal responded by e-mail advising the complainant that if he wished to pursue a request for anonymization he must complete a Request for Reconsideration form.
+The complainant did not complete a Request for Reconsideration. - [5] The complainant subsequently filed a complaint with the IPC.
+The complainant complained that the Tribunal decision (the decision) contained his personal information and the decision was posted on the Internet. - [6] The personal information at issue in this matter includes the complainant's name and test scores.

-[6] The personal information at issue in this matter is contained in the Tribunal decision (the decision) and includes the applicant's name, her mother's age, her mother's primary language, the number of medications her mother was taking, the reason for the medication, the state of her mother's memory and the city the complainant resides in.

-[7] The complainant also advised that the personal information is identifiable because the applicant and her mother reside in a small community, the applicant has a unique first name and the complainant, applicant and their mother have a unique last name.

-[8] The complainant seeks to remove the personal information of her mother and herself from the decision, as the complainant believes it was unnecessary for the adjudicator to include it to reach the decision and as such, the disclosure was a violation of the Act.
+[7] The complainant seeks to remove his personal information from the decision, as the complainant believes the disclosure was a violation of the Act.